List of Academy Award–winning families: Couples

 Only one couple has ever competed head-to-head for the same award.
 In 2010, Kathryn Bigelow won for directing/producing The Hurt Locker, beating ex-spouse James Cameron, nominated for his film Avatar.

 Julie Andrews, Lauren Bacall, and Angelina Jolie have each been married to two other winners (Tony Walton/Blake Edwards, Humphrey Bogart/Jason Robards, and Billy Bob Thornton/Brad Pitt, respectively).

 Judy Garland / Vincente Minnelli and Liza Minnelli / Peter Allen constitute the only instance in which a member of a winning couple (Liza Minnelli) has a parent (in this case, both parents) who is also a member of a winning couple.

 Producers Kathleen Kennedy and Frank Marshall were jointly awarded the Irving G. Thalberg Memorial Award in 2018.

 Shared awards

 All the awards and nominations for these couples were for films they worked on together:

 Separate awards

 Couples with at least one unshared award or nomination:

 Other

 Carl Laemmle Jr. (1/1/0), who produced Best Picture winner All Quiet on the Western Front but was not nominated for the award because at the time the production company (in this case Universal) and not individual producers were nominated, and director William Wyler (3/14/1) (Mrs. Miniver), were cousins.

 Susan Sarandon (1/5/0) (Dead Man Walking) has two children with former partner Tim Robbins (1/2/0) (Mystic River).
 Robbins directed Sarandon in her winning performance in Dead Man Walking.
 Sarandon's first husband, Chris Sarandon, has one nomination of his own (Supporting Actor, Dog Day Afternoon).

-Ingmar Bergman (3/12/1) and Liv Ullmann (0/2/1) have a daughter together.
+Ingmar Bergman (0/9/1) and Liv Ullmann (0/2/1) have a daughter together.

+Justine Triet (1/2/0) and Arthur Harari (1/1/0) have two children together and both won Best Original Screenplay for their work on Anatomy of a Fall.

+Clement Ducol and Camille, who won Best Original Song for Emilia Perez, have two children together.